jordan112/foot/readme.md

     yarn start

-Or if you want one big super command line:
+Or if you want one big super command line that does it all

     npx degit jordan112/foot#main my-new-node-app && cd $_ && yarn && yarn start